Wasserstein Distributionally Robust Shallow Convex Neural Networks: Appendices

 \subsubsection{Computational time}

 The tests presented in Figure \ref{fig:time} were conducted on a computer with 64GB of RAM DDR5 and an AMD Ryzen 9 7950x3d CPU.
-The training was performed with the open-source solver Clarabel and was formulated in Python with \texttt{cvxpy}.
-As we can see, more neurons lead to smaller training errors while a greater dataset size increases the training error.
+The training was performed with the open-source solver \texttt{Clarabel} and was formulated in Python with \texttt{cvxpy}.
+As we can see, more neurons lead to smaller training errors, while a greater dataset size increases the training error.
 Indeed, sampling more data points increases the difficulty of fitting them all correctly.
-As for the training time, to keep the computational time low, there is a tradeoff between the maximal number of neurons and the size of the dataset.
-This is expected partly because we do not yet have a GPU acceleration method for this training procedure.
-We also remark that a more direct implementation, e.g., by using a lower-level programming language and avoiding an interface like \texttt{cvxpy} for the constraint implementation, could also diminish the training time.
-As such, comparing these running times with methods implemented in C++ would be unfair.